AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-29/acsd-49839-shared-catalog-pricing-and-structure-throws-an-error.md

 ## Issue

-The shared catalog pricing and structure throws an error in admin when products have single or double quotes in SKU.
+The shared catalog pricing and structure throws an error in the admin when products have single or double quotes in SKU.

 <u>Steps to reproduce</u>:

 1. Set some of the product SKUs with the special character i.e. double quotes such as:
-*[Product"12, Product"14, Product"15, BAS13802-2"-900, BAS13802-2"-900-1, BAS13801-2"-900, BAS13801-2"-900-1]*.
+*[Product"12, Product"14, Product"15]*.
 1. Go to **[!UICONTROL Admin]** > **[!UICONTROL Catalog]** > **[!UICONTROL Shared Catalog]** > **[!UICONTROL Add Shared Catalog]** (for e.g.,*[Test Shared Catalog]*).
-1. Assign all **[!UICONTROL 300 products and 800 categories]** > **[!UICONTROL Generate Catalog]** > **[!UICONTROL Save]**.
+1. Assign all **[!UICONTROL Products and Categories]** > **[!UICONTROL Generate Catalog]** > **[!UICONTROL Save]**.
 1. Go to **[!UICONTROL Admin]** > **[!UICONTROL Catalog]** > **[!UICONTROL Shared Catalog]** > **[!UICONTROL "Test Shared Catalog"]** > **[!UICONTROL Action]** > **[!UICONTROL "Set Pricing and Structure"]**.
-1. Mark *[!UICONTROL "Root Catalog"]* to select all 800 categories and 316 products.
+1. Mark *[!UICONTROL "Root Catalog"]* to select all categories and products.
-1. Observe the AJAX requests in Network panel.
+1. Observe the AJAX requests in the network panel.

 <u>Expected results</u>:

-Shared catalog pricing and structure is not throwing an error in admin when products have single or double quotes in SKU.
+Shared catalog pricing and structure is not throwing an error in the admin when products have single or double quotes in SKU.

 <u>Actual results</u>:

-Shared catalog pricing and structure is throwing an error in admin when products have single or double quotes in SKU.
+Shared catalog pricing and structure is throwing an error in the admin when products have single or double quotes in SKU.

 ## Apply the patch